De-Alchmst/bast/doc.md

 ### +> block syntax

 BAST uses quite a lot of square brackets.
-A lot of trailing brackets often end up at the end of blocks, which does not look particularly nice.
+Trailing brackets tend to group at the end of blocks, which does not look particularly nice.
 To combat this, the `+>` block syntax was introduced.

 `+>` acts syntactically the same as if everything from it to the end of the parent block was enclosed in extra set of brackets.
-It is easier to show.
+It is easier to show on an example.

 ```
 func [main]:[